After ETA, the Dream of a Basque State Lives On

 Several years later, in June 1968, the group carried out its first armed action: the killing of Civil Guard officer Jose Antonio Pardines Arcay, who was shot dead during a routine traffic stop in Villabona, near San Sebastian, by ETA members Txabi Etxebarrieta and Inaki Sarasketa.
 The next month, ETA’s members orchestrated the killing of Meliton Manzanas, a police chief in San Sebastian and a Nazi collaborator.
 Manzanas was shot seven times in front of his residence in the Basque town of Irun.

 In the trial that followed Manzanas’ death, nine alleged ETA militants received prison terms of up to 70 years for their role in the crime.
 Six others were sentenced to death, though their sentences were later commuted to life imprisonment.
-Meanwhile, demonstrations in support of ETA were staged in several Spanish cities and around the world, from the U.S. to Australia.
+Meanwhile, demonstrations in support of the Basque separatist group were staged in several Spanish cities and around the world, from the U.S. to Australia.
 The Spanish government also came under diplomatic pressure from Sweden, West Germany, France, Venezuela and the Vatican, among others.
 These states all objected to the initial death sentences.
 In 1977, all of the ETA members who had been convicted in the case were granted amnesty as part of a broader amnesty law for crimes committed under Franco.

 “The killing of Manzanas was cheered because he was a symbol of repression,” says Gaizka Fernandez Soldevilla, a Basque historian.
 He adds that the sympathy ETA garnered for such attacks endured even after it became more indiscriminate in its violence.